-- Occupational Health and Safety described in this LMP (Section 5) will apply to community workers. - The community members understand that they can revoke freely their given consent as to serving as community workers as they wish at any time during project cycle. - All Community Workers will be trained to a) be aware of all occupational health and safety risks that may be associated with their work, b) know to avoid/minimize such risks, c) handle such risks if happened; - Community workers have access to project's GRM (as described in Section 6.4 of the project's Stakeholder Engagement Plan). - Community workers have access to project's GRM (as described in Section 6.4 of the project's Stakeholder Engagement Plan). - The above se requirements will be updated into respective Project Operational Manual, and relevant guidance and manuals.
+- Occupational Health and Safety described in this LMP (Section 5) will apply to community workers. - The community members understand that they can revoke freely their given consent as to serving as community workers as they wish at any time during project cycle. - All Community Workers will be trained to a) be aware of all occupational health and safety risks that may be associated with their work, b) know to avoid/minimize such risks, c) handle such risks if happened; - Community workers have access to project's GRM (as described in Section 6.4 of the project's Stakeholder Engagement Plan). - Community workers have access to project's worker GRM (as described in Section 10.3 of this LMP). - The above requirements will be updated into respective Project Operational Manual, and relevant guidance and manuals.